Mugabe dies; liberated Zimbabwe, then held it for 37 years

 “The gift of politicians is never to stop speaking until the people say, ‘Ah, we are tired,'” he said at a 2015 news conference.
 “You are now tired.
 I say thank you.”

 Torchia reported from Johannesburg.
+AP writer Carley Petesch in Dakar, Senegal contributed to this report.